 In the past, men have been told to ‘man up’, appear tough, and prioritise their work over their health.
 As a result, they often seek help late, when treatments are less effective and could require more time off work.

 Using the language of a ‘health MOT’ helps normalise the idea of health checks for men.
-You can even promote a quick and easy DIY Man MOT1 to do at home, or encourage individuals to discuss their concerns on a Doctor Care Anywhere GP video call.
+You can even promote a quick and easy DIY Man MOT1 to do at home, or encourage individuals to discuss their concerns on a Doctor Care Anywhere video call with a GP or an ANP.

 Men are just as likely as anyone to struggle with their mental health, but less likely to get the support they need.